- Difficulty: Moderate+

 Day 7: Round trip Sigüenza

-The virtues of the historic city of Sigüenza are almost endless.
-Explore it's 5th century castle, 12th century cathedral, diocese museum, medieval necropolis and many churches and historic buildings as well as doing a circular cycle tour exploring the surrounding landscape.
+The virtues of the historic city of Sigüenza are almost endless, a real baptism in history!
+Explore it's 5th century castle, 12th century cathedral, diocese museum, medieval necropolis and many churches and historic buildings, as well as doing a circular cycle tour exploring the surrounding landscape.

 23 miles (38 km) / Climb: 390 m